BennyDShamrock/Spatial-Analytics/README.md

 4. model.ipynb

-The population density and Noise level shape files are too big to store in a repository:
+The population density and Noise level shape files are too big to store in a repository.
 They can be found here: https://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/population-distribution-demography/geostat#geostat11 and here: https://carto.bruitparif.fr/